Classic Burma Adventure

 Days 6-8 Bagan (3B)

-Day 6 is a day of relaxed sightseeing as we travel by local public boat (depending on water level) along the Ayeyarwaddy River, Myanmar's 'Super Highway'.
+Day 6 is a day of relaxed sightseeing as we travel by local public boat along the Ayeyarwaddy River, Myanmar's 'Super Highway'.
 Arriving at Bagan in late afternoon, we transfer to our hotel.
+When water levels are insufficient for the boat, we will use the bus for this part of the journey.
+Boat cancellations typically happen between April and September.
 Bagan, the first and most beautiful capital of the Burmese was founded in the eleventh century.
 Along with Angkor in Cambodia, this is the most important temple and pagoda complex in Asia.
 An all-day visit on Day 8 is a day full of culture and history of a once great civilisation.
 In the morning, we wander through the marketplace of Nyaung Oo and get a glimpse into the lifestyle of Burmese people.
 Next we visit Shwezigon Pagoda built by the great king Kyanzittha, the only golden pagoda in the Bagan area.
 We continue to the caves of Kyanzittha Umin (with the oldest murals in Burma, showing the Mongolian invasion under Kublai Khan).
 In Gubyaukgyi, a perfect Indian-style temple, you will see hundreds of frescoes illustrating the jataka-stories of the previous lives of Lord Buddha.
 This morning ends with a visit to huge Htinlominlo Temple.
 In the afternoon we explore Manuha Temple, erected over huge Buddha-images then enjoy the elaborate stone engravings at close by Nanpaya Temple.
 Heading south, be impressed by the beautiful Abeyadama Temple and finally Lawkananda Pagoda, a landmark of Ayeyarwaddy-fishermen.
 Visit traditional manufacturers of unique Bagan lacquerware and relax as the sun sets over Bagan from one of the pagodas.
 Day 7 is free for you to continue your exploration of this gorgeous area or relax.
 Our hotel is centrally located within easy walking or bicycling distance of the Ancient city of Bagan.
 We have comfortable twin / double share rooms with air conditioning and en suite bathrooms.
 Internet is available.
 Approx travel times: Cruise to Pagan (Bagan): 7-11 hours depending on the season and water level (177 km/110 miles)

 Day 9-10 Kalaw (2B,1L)